Chapter 11.5 – Port-City Relationships

 B. Waterfront redevelopment and expanding port activities

 Changes in maritime transport and the spatial dimensions of port infrastructures significantly influenced the port-city interface.
 Whereas the port was formerly known as an area handling commodities, the modern port has evolved into a horizontal cross-section of different supply chains.
 Because of these trends, the port-city interface has evolved.
-Whereas the port city is expanding in terms of area occupation, port authorities are driven by the changes in the maritime industry.
-The maritime industry is looking for available land to meet the expectations of its customers, in this case, terminal operators and shipping companies, and to cope with the shift from a conventional to a modern transport system.
+As the port city expands in terms of area occupation, port authorities are driven by changes in the maritime industry.
+The maritime industry is seeking available land to meet the expectations of its customers, specifically terminal operators and shipping companies, and to adapt to the transition from a conventional to a modern transport system.

-The generic model of port and city extensions demonstrates how the growth of the city combined with a retreat of port activities to downstream sites increases the pressure on abandoned port areas to shift the focus to commercial and housing functions.
+The generic model of port and city extensions demonstrates how the growth of the city, combined with a retreat of port activities to downstream sites, increases the pressure on abandoned port areas to shift the focus to commercial and housing functions.
 The tensions between city and port are often based on the relative intrinsic land values of areas situated on the border regions between cities and ports.
-The evolutionary model describes how the pressure on the city borders and the need for port renovation schemes (due to the limited availability of port extension areas) leads to increased tension between city and port.
+The evolutionary model describes how the pressure on the city borders and the need for port renovation schemes (due to the limited availability of port extension areas) lead to increased tension between the city and the port.
 The outcome will depend on the room given to port activities to expand further downstream or along the coastline:

 C. Waterfront redevelopment as part of stakeholder relations management

 Most waterfront redevelopment is challenged by city-port relationships that are stimulated by growth.
 The most common points of conflict and contact are port growth, industrial growth, land-use competition, and water-use competition.
-This comes from a general desire to keep businesses near their markets and customers, keep the waterfront intact, and create an aesthetically pleasing environment, which is often done through creating corporatist relationships with private owners.
+This stems from a general desire to keep businesses near their markets and customers, maintain the waterfront’s integrity, and create an aesthetically pleasing environment, often achieved through fostering relationships with private owners.

 In some cases, waterfront redevelopment can be used as compensation for getting public support for port expansion schemes.
 These projects can help to activate public acceptance and awareness of seaport activity.
-Port authorities should take such opportunities to form a sound basis for dialog with community stakeholders, resulting in goodwill and mutual respect.
+Port authorities should seize such opportunities to establish a solid foundation for dialogue with community stakeholders, fostering goodwill and mutual respect.
 They might even generate more local economic benefit than the renovation of outdated port infrastructure because draft conditions and terminal surfaces of older quays and docks are often too small to allow for modern transshipment activities.

 Convincing residents of the benefits of waterfront redevelopment and its possible link to port activity is often not an easy task.
 When people understand the vision, buy into it, and recognize how it can be used to leverage resources, they are willing to participate in the whole process.
 Many questions are put to the community to gather views on how a waterfront could be redeveloped, and people have a wide range of views.
 The challenge is to distill from those views the essence that can help to form the guiding principles for the core group of planners to understand and follow.

 Ports and industrial waterfronts face complex problems associated with environmental contamination and habitat loss that affect the ability of local governments to plan and carry out dredging and waterfront development projects.
 In many parts of the world, separate regulatory programs exist to address source control, the cleanup of contaminated sediments, navigational dredging projects, habitat restoration, and shoreline development projects, each with its own set of agencies, permits, and regulatory requirements.
-In some areas, these overlapping and often conflicting requirements and interests have led to difficulties in completing waterfront redevelopment and clean-up projects, even when these projects could have substantial environmental benefits.
+In some areas, the overlapping and often conflicting requirements and interests have led to difficulties in completing waterfront redevelopment and clean-up projects, despite their potential for substantial environmental benefits.
 So-called greenway projects are important elements of any waterfront redevelopment scheme because they attract people to the shoreline and give them first-hand experience.
 Such first-hand experience is essential in building support for further source control efforts, brownfield redevelopment, contaminated sediment remediation, pollution prevention, and habitat rehabilitation and conservation.

 4. Port-City Interactions: Sustainable Cruise Growth